kubernetes/kops/docs/cli/kops_update_cluster.md

 ```
       --admin                         Also export the admin user.
 Implies --create-kube-config
+      --allow-kops-downgrade          Allow an older version of kops to update the cluster than last used
       --create-kube-config            Will control automatically creating the kube config file on your local filesystem
   -h, --help                          help for cluster
       --lifecycle-overrides strings   comma separated list of phase overrides, example: SecurityGroups=Ignore,InternetGateway=ExistsAndWarnIfChanges